 If the Name is unavailable, the interface reflects red color.
 Try a new name if red.

 - Sign in to the Azure portal.
-Search for Storage account.
+Search for a Storage account.
 Select Create.

 - Type the name prefix in the “Storage account name” field.